marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/arithmetic-on-void-and-function-pointers.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: void pointers, arithmetic, void, size of pointer to, function pointers, arithmetic, function, size of pointer to

 .. _pointer-arith:

-.. index:: void pointers, arithmetic

-.. index:: void, size of pointer to

-.. index:: function pointers, arithmetic

-.. index:: function, size of pointer to

 Arithmetic on void- and Function-Pointers
 *****************************************